simoniz0r/nuTTS/README.md

 Fetches TTS audio from a couple of free services.
-Returns the result encoded in base64 wrapped in JSON or TTS audio can be played using [phiola](https://github.com/stsaz/phiola).
+By default, the resulting audio is returned in base64 encoded format wrapped in JSON.
+TTS audio can also be played using [phiola](https://github.com/stsaz/phiola).

 # Basic Usage